vmanidev/javascript-concepts/README.md

 **Description:** Ensures a function runs at most once within a fixed time interval, regardless of how many times it’s triggered.

 [🎥 Demo Video](https://github.com/vmanidev/javascript-concepts/blob/50e0ac005a207cbe3cbab54752ba0746ac530c31/demo/throttle.mov)

+---

+## 3. Polyfill
+**Description:** A polyfill is a technique that implements a feature in older environments or browsers that do not natively support it.

+---